sarveshr7/Veloces/README.md

 =======

 An Efficient I/O Scheduler for Solid State Devices.
-The Veloces I/O scheduler is a scheduler that performs scheduling, using concepts such as read preference, front merging and bundling of write requests.
+The Veloces I/O scheduler performs scheduling using concepts such as read preference, front merging and bundling of write requests.

 Applying patch :